balwant-chauhan-data-eng-project/zillow_data_pipiline/README.md

-task 2 : dumping data from ec2 local file to s3_raw_data using tack upload_to_s3
+task 2 : dumping data from ec2 local file to s3_raw_data  bucket using task upload_to_s3